Web services platform for managing digital signature processes:

 TrustedX provides the centralized management of all digital signature policies, the preservation of electronic signatures, and logging and auditing.
 This allows the corporate control of the use of the cryptography, the effective management of recognized CAs/VAs and the transparent maintaining of electronic signatures when required owing to the expiration of certificates and the renewal of cryptographic material.

-- Supports multiple watched folders and defining the sequences of actions.
+- TrustedX is known for supporting multiple watched folders and allow the definition of chained actions

 TrustedX incorporates functions that provide a set of security and trust mechanisms as services.
 These services can be used in different formats as they support different integration strategies: